bkodzo/pyqueue/SYSTEM_ARCHITECTURE.md

 When the leader receives a write operation (PUSH, ACK, SCHEDULE, PUBLISH):
 1. It appends the operation to its local log
-2. Sends AppendEntries RPCs to all followers
+2. Sends AppendEntries RPCs to all followers asynchronously using `asyncio.open_connection()`
-3. Waits for majority acknowledgment
+3. Waits for majority acknowledgment (async await)
-4. Commits the entry (applies to state machine)
+4. Commits the entry (applies to state machine via callback)
 5. Notifies followers of the commit index
+6. Persists commit index to `raft_state.json` for crash recovery

 Followers:
-1. Receive AppendEntries RPC
+1. Receive AppendEntries RPC asynchronously
 2. Check log consistency (previous entry matches)
 3. Append new entries or truncate conflicting entries
 4. Update commit index when leader commits
-5. Apply committed entries to their state machine
+5. Apply committed entries to their state machine via callback
+6. Persist commit index to `raft_state.json`

 #### Log Consistency